Abolition of feudalism in France: Analysis by historians

 Historian Georges Lefebvre summarizes the night's work:

 In the course of a few hours, France abolished game-laws, manorial courts, venal offices (especially judgeships), the purchase and sale of pecuniary immunities, favoritism in taxation, of surplice money, first-fruits, pluralities, and unmerited pensions.
 Towns, provinces, companies, and cities also sacrificed their special privileges.
 A medal was struck to commemorate the day, and the Assembly declared Louis XVI the "Restorer of French Liberty".
 François Furet emphasizes that the decisions of August 1789 survived and became an integral part of the founding texts of modern France.

 This "Saint Bartholomew of abuses", as François Mignet calls it, has often been the subject of hyperbole in the analyses of contemporaries and historians.
 The atmosphere inside the Assembly was so heady that confusion reigned in the provinces for months afterwards as to the true meaning of the laws.
 The real product of the night was not formalised until the Feudal Committee reported back on 5 March 1790.
-The Committee reintroduced the mainmorte (explicitly outlawed by the original decrees) and set a rate of redemption for real interests (those connected to the land) that was impossible for the majority of peasants to pay (30 times the annual rent).
+The Committee reintroduced the mainmorte (explicitly outlawed by the original decrees) and set a rate of redemption for rights related to land that was impossible for the majority of peasants to pay (30 times the annual rent).

-The Russian anarchist Prince Peter Kropotkin wrote:
+The Russian anarchist Prince Peter Kropotkin writes:

 Kropotkin concludes "The Feudal rights remain" and scorns the other historians: "The historic legend is lovingly used to embellish this night, and the majority of historians, copying the story as it has been given by a few contemporaries, represent it as a night full of enthusiasm and saintly abnegation."